- Current Research

-Plankton Portal (http://www.planktonportal.org/) is an online, citizen-science site that was developed in collaboration with Zooniverse to crowd-source classifications of plankton image collected by the DPI (formerly ISIIS).
+Plankton Portal (http://www.planktonportal.org/) is an online, citizen-science site that was developed in collaboration with Zooniverse to crowd-source classifications of plankton image collected by our imaging system, the ISIIS.
 It also serves as an outreach and education platform, since scientists from our lab post regular social media and blog posts, and interact with participants on the extensive forum page.
 The original Plankton Portal site launched September 2013, using a small subset of (300,000) of images collected by our lab off the coast of California.
-Recently, we collaborated with French scientists from the University of Pierre and Marie Curie to release Plankton Portal 2.0 (launched June 10, 2015), with a revamped interface and an additional data set from Mediterranean Sea.
+In 2015 we collaborated with French scientists from the University of Pierre and Marie Curie to release Plankton Portal 2.0 with a revamped interface and an additional data set from Mediterranean Sea.
+The latest version of Plankton Portal uses a new platform and includes our recent data from the northern California Current.

-Cowen RK, Guigand C, Luo JY, Greer AT, Grassian B. Plankton Portal: an online science project for plankton classification and education.
-ASLO Ocean Sciences Meeting.
-2014.
+Cowen RK, Guigand C, Luo JY, Greer AT, Grassian B. 2014.
+Plankton Portal: an online science project for plankton classification and education.
+ASLO Ocean Sciences Meeting

 This collaborative project has resulted in a variety of outreach materials, many of which were created by our collaborators.